Has Spencer Dinwiddie Got a Deal for You

 Dinwiddie can hardly wait—he sketched out the shoe, obsessed over the supportive foam, weighed quality and sustainability against profit margins and price points, and negotiated an endorsement deal that suits him.
 In short, he's overseeing the entire project.
 Even the accepted payment methods.

-And yes, when Dinwiddie's shoe hits the market, fans will be allowed to buy it with bitcoin.
+So yes, when Dinwiddie's shoe hits the market, fans will be allowed to buy it with bitcoin.